critocrito/sugarcube/packages/plugin-googlesheets/README.md

 ### `sheets_export`

 Export data to a Google spreadsheet.
+This plugin merges existing data with new data.
+Duplicates are removed.
+If a sheet doesn't exist yet a new one will be created.
+By specifying `google.copy_from_spreadsheet` and `google.copy_from_sheet` the new sheet will be copied from a template.
+Both of those options have to be provided if a new sheet should be create from a template.

 - `google.client_id`: The identifier for this client.
 - `google.client_secret`: A secret that is used by this client.
 - `google.spreadsheet_id`: The ID of the spreadsheet to export to.
 - `google.sheet`: The name of the sheet to export to.
+Defaults to the run marker of the current pipeline run.
 - `google.sheet_fields`: Specify the field names, which should be exported to the spreadsheet.
 - `google.copy_from_spreadsheet`: Specify the spreadsheet ID to copy the